The Seven Ages of Life – Wrongful Life, Wrongful Birth

 58VE, 58 Victoria Embankment, London, EC4Y 0DS

-We would like to announce our upcoming seminar Wrongful Life, Wrongful Birth, the first in our Cradle to Grave series, which will be held on 25th January 2018 at 58VE.
+We would like to announce our upcoming seminar Wrongful Life, Wrongful Birth, the first in our The Seven Ages of Life series, which will be held on 25th January 2018 at 58VE.

 This seminar, explores the issue surrounding wrongful birth from the legal, ethical, and medical perspectives.
 The legal perspective is provided by William Featherby QC, a silk with extensive experience in the field.
 Professor Rosamund Scott of King’s College London provides the ethical background – she is widely published in this field.
 Gerald Mason provides the clinician’s perspective.